B.2. Using KVM Virtualization on IBM Z

 NoteUsing <boot order='number'/> for boot order management is preferred also on AMD64 and Intel 64 hosts.

 - SMBIOS configuration is not available.

-- The watchdog device model used on IBM z Systems should be
+- The watchdog device model used on IBM Z should be

-- To enable nested virtualization, do the following.
-Note that like on AMD64 and Intel 64 systems, the nested virtualization feature is available as a Technology Preview on IBM z Systems, and therefore is not recommended for use in production environments.
+- To enable the nested virtualization feature on IBM Z, do the following.
+Note that like on AMD64 and Intel 64 systems, nested virtualization is available as a Technology Preview on IBM Z, and therefore is not recommended for use in production environments.

 cat /sys/module/kvm/parameters/nestedIf this command returns